Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Conservative Model Order Reduction of Kinetic Moments via Proper Orthogonal Decomposition and Galerkin Projection

-The proper orthogonal decomposition (POD) is a data-driven model reduction technique that computes the optimal basis for representing an experimental or simulated dataset by minimizing the mean squared error between the snapshot matrix (where each column is the simulation results at different timesteps and parameter realizations) and its reduced rank $N_{r}$ representation~\cite{berkooz_1993_pod, lumley_1967_structure}; see section~\ref{sec:pod} for further details.
+The proper orthogonal decomposition (POD) is a technique to compute the optimal basis for representing an experimental or simulated dataset by minimizing the mean squared error between the snapshot matrix (where each column is the simulation results at different timesteps and parameter realizations) and its reduced rank $N_{r}$ representation~\cite{berkooz_1993_pod, lumley_1967_structure}; see section~\ref{sec:pod} for further details.
 POD requires performing a series of simulations \textit{a priori}, known as the \textit{training dataset}, by varying some of the tunable parameters.
-The second step of POD is to perform Galerkin projection of the semi-discrete kinetic equations~\eqref{kinetic-FOM-equations}, which are projected onto the POD basis and evolved on a low-dimensional linear subspace.
+Next, we apply Galerkin projection to the semi-discrete kinetic equations~\eqref{kinetic-FOM-equations}, projecting them onto the POD basis.
 We take advantage of the fluid-kinetic coupling property of the AW Hermite spectral expansion and only project the kinetic moments, thereby preserving mass, momentum, and energy conservation and retaining the fluid moments (macroscopic quantities) intact; see section~\ref{sec:reduced_equations}.
 In section~\ref{sec:affine_parametric}, we highlight that the spectral operators have an affine (linear) dependence on the model's tunable parameters, enabling efficient computation of the reduced operators for varying solver parameters (i.e., $\nu, \alpha_{s}, u_{s}$) and physical parameters (i.e., $q_{s}, m_{s}$).
 Lastly, we prove analytically in section~\ref{sec:conservation_properties} that the conservation properties are not impacted by projecting the kinetic moments.